abangiraprecious/Software-Construction/WORKING-CODE/readme.md

 ## Working code after presentations
-A collectioin of the three Group Assignments we handled in throught the course of the semester.
+A collection of the three group assignments we handled throughout the course of the semester.